 There are two camps of parents here: the parents of the girl who disappeared, and the parents of the boy she was dating.
 On the former side, there’s Leanne, Nina’s mother–a fiercely independent woman who built her own inn from the ground up.
 During a search effort on the grounds of Simon’s parents’ home in Stowe and upon learning of a development that implicates Simon, Leanne hauls off and attacks him.
 She’s a trapped animal, impotent to help or find her daughter.
 There’s Andy, Leanne’s husband and Nina’s step-father, harassed as a pedophile and pervert after Internet trolls engage in wild speculation.
 This is while he deals with the horror of losing Nina, an incompetent and uncaring principal who is uninterested in protecting his other daughter, and a wife who appears to be descending into madness in her grief.

 Then there are the parents of the boy who was last seen with Nina.
 Their reaction is more complicated, because their child isn’t blameless.
-Rory, Simon’s father’s, animal instinct to protect his own takes over.
-He’ll never forgive himself for what he does, but if he doesn’t act, the alternative is knowing his son’s life is effectively over.
+Simon’s father’s animal instinct to protect his own takes over.
+Rory will never forgive himself for what he does, but if he doesn’t act, the alternative is knowing his son’s life is effectively over.

-Rory is not a good father other than in his role as a provider; however, his being a provider also cuts the other way.
+Rory is a good provider rather than a good father, and even that can cut the other way.
 Simon is spoiled, entitled.
 Rory is not a bad man, not truly, but he does bad things in this book.
 He does them for his boy, even if his boy is a sociopath.

 Jamie is Rory’s resourceful trophy wife and Simon’s mother.
 Accepting as a matter of fact that Rory will leave her, she re-sells the couture clothing he buys her for, secretly amassing well over a million dollars in anticipation of that day.
 She is much more multi-faceted than one would suspect, with more in common with Leanne than either woman knows.
 Perhaps if they did know, the very ending of this book would have been different.